 The office has currently about twenty employees of seven different nationalities.

-Current staff: Antje Rohr, Barbara Lechner, Christophe Banderier, David van Eck, Eldrich Piqué, Jan Gerrit Wessels, Jelmer Buurma, Jeroen de Waal, Kento Tanabe, Kim van Kempen, Koen Huijs, Laura Paschke, Louis Lacorde, Marc van Bemmel, Marisa Brunner, Nynke Bergstra, Pauline Quintart, Phillip Haak, Pierre Berthelomeau, Ruud Smeelen, Sandra Mellaart en Saskia Hermanek
+Current staff: Antje Rohr, Barbara Lechner, Christophe Banderier, David van Eck, Eldrich Piqué, Helena Kounitzky, Jan Gerrit Wessels, Jelmer Buurma, Jeroen de Waal, Kento Tanabe, Kim van Kempen, Koen Huijs, Laura Paschke, Louis Lacorde, Marc van Bemmel, Marisa Brunner, Nynke Bergstra, Pauline Quintart, Phillip Haak, Pierre Berthelomeau, Ruud Smeelen, Sandra Mellaart en Saskia Hermanek